nextflow-io/patterns/optional-output/README.md

-# Feedback loop
+# Optional output

 ## Problem

-A task is expected to not create an output file in some circumstances.
+A task in your workflow is expected to not create an output file in some circumstances.

 ## Solution